dshugarts/cvdiq_v1.2/README.md

 - [ ] Refactor to starrhealth when angular material
 - [ ] Switch to angular material
 - [ ] Register user page should look different than login
+- [ ] Change About page to mission, goals, etc..

 ## Foxtrot
 - [ ] Mobile view detailed revision